-A synthesis of the inputs received by the Secretariat of the CBD before its COP141 showed that the majority of submissions requested that the post-2020 global biodiversity framework should not be less ambitious than the current Strategic Plan for Biodiversity, the 2030 Agenda for Sustainable Development or any other biodiversity-related plan or framework adopted under a multilateral environmental agreement.
+A synthesis of the inputs received by the Secretariat of the CBD before its COP142 showed that the majority of submissions requested that the post-2020 global biodiversity framework should not be less ambitious than the current Strategic Plan for Biodiversity, the 2030 Agenda for Sustainable Development or any other biodiversity-related plan or framework adopted under a multilateral environmental agreement.

-To ensure that the elaboration of a new SAPBIO would gain from the process launched under the CBD for the post-2020 Global Biodiversity framework, SPA/RAC should follow the most important steps of the process to allow a maximum of harmonisation of the SAPBIO with the strategic orientations to be set at global level under the CBD.
-The participation of SPA/RAC to the following meetings is recommended: SBSTTA-23 (November 2019), SBSTTA-24 (May-June 2020), the relevant Regional Consultation workshops and online discussion forums that will be organised by the Secretariat of CBD in relation to the Post-2020 process.
+To ensure that the elaboration of a new SAP BIO would gain from the process launched under the CBD for the post-2020 Global Biodiversity framework, SPA/RAC should follow the most important steps of the process to allow a maximum of harmonisation of the SAP BIO with the strategic orientations to be set at global level under the CBD.
+The participation of SPA/RAC to the following meetings is recommended: First Open-Ended Working Group on the Post-2020 Global Biodiversity Framework (August 2019), SBSTTA-23 (November 2019), SBSTTA-24 (May-June 2020), Second Open-Ended Working Group on the Post-2020 Global Biodiversity Framework (July 2020), other relevant Regional Consultation workshops and online discussion forums that will be organised by the Secretariat of CBD in relation to the Post-2020 process.